astoeckel/libfoxenmem/README.md

 typedef struct complex_matrix complex_matrix_t;
 ```
 This data structure consists of “bookkeeping” data (width/height)
 as well as two arrays holding the real and imaginary part.
-We want the
+We want to
-bookkeeping data and the width/height to be in a *single contiguous memory
+store the bookkeeping data and the imaginary and real matrices in a
-region*.
-Furthermore, the arrays should start at aligned addresses.
+*single contiguous memory region*.
+Furthermore, the arrays should
+start at aligned addresses.

 **Two tasks:**
 1. Compute the *total required size* of the contiguous memory region.